momentohq/public-dev-docs/docs/develop/api-reference/http-rest-api.md

 ### Response
 #### Ok

-*Status Code: 200 OK*
+*Status Code: 204 No Content*

-- The key-value pair was stored in the cache.
+- The key-value pair was stored in the cache, but no content was returned (by design).

 #### Error
 *Status Code: 400 Bad Request*